-How to use Library in Sketch is simple
+How to draw shapes in Sketch

 Libraries are Sketch documents that contain elements like Symbols, Text Styles, and Layer Styles that you can share on all other documents, even entire team members.